nikic/nikic.github.com/_posts/2012-06-15-The-true-power-of-regular-expressions.markdown

 My opinion on the topic is: Whenever you need generic HTML processing, use a DOM library of your choice.
 It'll gracefully handle malformed HTML and take the burden of parsing from you.
 On the other hand if you are dealing with specific situations a quick regular expression is often the way to go.
 And I have to admit: Even though I often tell people to not parse HTML with regular expressions I do it myself notoriously often.
-Simply because in most cases I deaö with specific and contained situations in which using regex is just simpler.
+Simply because in most cases I deal with specific and contained situations in which using regex is just simpler.

 Context-sensitive grammars